Monique B. Jones, President & CEO

 [email protected] • 312-327-8908Rita joins the library team at Forefront.
 She has worked in the field of education for over twenty years in traditional classrooms, online learning environments, enrichment programs, and as a tutor and curriculum developer.
 She has a Bachelor’s Degree from St. Norbert College and later received a Master’s degree in Literacy Education from Northeastern Illinois University.
 Rita most recently received her certification as a Library Information Specialist and is excited to use her knowledge to provide useful services to Forefront members and help advance Forefront’s mission and goals.
 In her free time, she loves to spend time with her husband and 5 sons, and also enjoys reading, traveling, and staying active.

-Suzy Lee, Senior Director, Programs and Learning
+Suzy Lee, Senior Director of Programs and Learning

 [email protected] • 312-327-8914As part of the Program Team, Suzy’s focus areas include Forefront’s flagship series and services for grantmakers, advisors, and nonprofits.
 Suzy previously served as the Senior Manager of Children’s Nutrition Policy at the Greater Chicago Food Depository and led the Illinois No Kid Hungry campaign.
 Prior to that, Suzy served as the Vice-Chair of the Japan Exchange and Teaching (JET) Program Association and was responsible for policy research, program evaluation, and development.
 Suzy actively volunteers for many organizations and is a member of the Hanover College Alumni Recruitment Team.
 She holds a Bachelor of Arts in philosophy from Hanover College, and a Master’s of Public Administration from DePaul University School of Public Service.
 When she’s not working or volunteering, you can find her in her garden, trying a new ice-cream recipe, or playing with her English bulldog.
 Follow her on Twitter @ClassicLee_Suzy.